 4. Monitoring and controlling project performance

-Moving on, you need to make sure that everything is working fine for you and ensure that the project plan is followed.
+Moving on, you need to make sure that everything is working fine for you and ensure that the project plan is followed and you avoid scope creep.
 This is done constantly throughout the project timeline from start to finish.
 It helps in measuring the project performance and matching the results with your set targets.

 You will need to set your concerned project KPI’s during the project planning stage, and need to monitor and control your actions to help meet your desired goals.